Roger Härtl

 Roger Härtl is an American neurological surgeon at Weill-Cornell Medical College and NewYork-Presbyterian Hospital.
 He is the Director of Spinal Surgery at the Weill Cornell Brain & Spine Center.
 Härtl has been named by Becker's Spine Review as one of the Top 50 Spine Surgeons in the United States as well as one of the Top 10 Spine and Neurosurgeon Leaders at Non-Profit Hospitals.
 He was named one of New York's Top Doctors by New York Magazine after he saved the life of New York firefighter Eugene Stolowski.

 Education

-Härtl received his M.D. from the Ludwig-Maximillians University in Munich, Germany.
-He completed post-doctoral fellowships at the Weill Cornell Medical College as well as the Charité Hospital of the Humboldt University in Berlin, Germany, followed by a surgical internship and residency at Allegheny General Hospital in Pittsburgh, Pennsylvania.
+Härtl received his M.D. from LMU Munich in Germany.
+He completed post-doctoral fellowships at the Weill Cornell Medical College as well as the Charité Hospital of the Humboldt University of Berlin, Germany, followed by a surgical internship and residency at Allegheny General Hospital in Pittsburgh, Pennsylvania.
 He completed his neurosurgery residency at New York-Presbyterian/Weill Cornell Medical Center and Memorial Sloan Kettering Cancer Center, after which he pursued specialized training in complex spine surgery at the Barrow's Neurological Institute in Phoenix under Volker Sonntag.
 He has worked with Weill Cornell Medical College's Department of Neurosurgery in New York since 2004.